IGME-RIT/obj-loading/README.md

-# Normal Mapping Tutorial
+# Obj Loading Tutorial

-This program demonstrates the implementation of normal maps to produce finer lighting details.
+This program demonstrates loading of obj model files to render them in a scene

 # About